 Now what do you do as a robot?
 If the robot is not keeping its word, do you beat it up?
 No. You just need to change the programming.
 You need to teach the robot something else to do.

 How do you do that?

 First of all, the robot is very good at understanding an awareness of the process that says, “Robot, we’re not keeping our word, and we would feel better if we kept our word, so we want to do that.
 Will you buy in with me?”
 Of course it’s going to say, “Yes.”

-You plead with your robot again, “From here on out, we’re going to do that, right, robot?”
-The robot will say, “Sure,” but you know what happens the next day.
+You plead with your robot again, “From here on out, we’re going to do that, right robot?”
+While the robot may say, “Sure,” you know what happens the next day.
 The robot just does what it was programmed to do, doesn’t it?